AI use in American newspapers is widespread, uneven, and rarely disclosed: Analyzing AI use in newspapers

 \paragraph{AI use varies by topic across ownership groups.} \autoref{fig:owner_topic_heatmap} shows how different ownership groups use AI.
-Advance Publications, for instance, relies heavily on AI for weather reporting (74.4\% AI Use).
-Boone Media exhibits the broadest adoption, with especially high rates in science and technology (58.3\%) as well as lifestyle and leisure (32.9\%).
-Other chains show narrower topical patterns, such as Adams Publishing Group in obituaries (27.4\%) and Lee/BH Media in foreign policy coverage (20.0\%).
+Advance Publications, for instance, relies heavily on AI for weather reporting (81\% AI Use).
+Boone Media exhibits the broadest adoption, with especially high rates in science and technology (67.7\%) as well as lifestyle and leisure (55.7\%).
+Other chains show narrower topical patterns, such as CherryRoad Media in sports (37.8\%) and Lee Enterprises in foreign policy coverage (15.4\%).
 These results show that AI integration is vastly uneven across both topic and ownership groups.

-\paragraph{AI use is higher in languages other than English.} AI-generated content is more prevalent in news articles written in languages other than English.\footnote{A Pangram \href{https://www.pangram.com/blog/pangram-multilingual-v2}{study} shows that it is also a strong multilingual AI detector.} As shown in \autoref{fig:eng_vs_other_langs}, only 8.0\% of English-language articles in \maindata are classified as \labelai\ or \labelmixed; this share rises to 31.0\% for articles in other languages.\footnote{We note the possibility that machine-translated articles are being misclassified as AI-generated.
-However, our small-scale verification suggests that human-written articles are still correctly identified as human even after machine translation.} The vast majority ($\approx 80\%$) of these are Spanish-language pieces published by U.S.-based outlets serving bilingual audiences (7.2K articles).\footnote{Other major languages include: Portuguese (468), Vietnamese (403), French (343), and Polish (314).} This suggests that higher AI use is concentrated in domestic Spanish-language reporting, reflecting how translation tools and localized automation may lead to differences in AI adoption per language.
-On a geographic level, many states exhibit high average AI use in languages other than English (\autoref{fig:non_english_state_heatmap}).
+\paragraph{AI use is higher in languages other than English.} AI-generated content is more prevalent in non-English news articles.\footnote{Pangram FPR's range from 0.0\% to 0.10\% across the languages in this study \cite{pangram2024multilingual}.} As shown in \autoref{fig:eng_vs_other_langs}, only 8.0\% of English-language articles in \maindata are classified as \labelai\ or \labelmixed; this share rises to 31.0\% for articles in other languages.\footnote{Machine-translated articles may be misclassified, but our small-scale verification suggests human-written articles are still correctly identified after translation.} Most non-English AI use ($\approx 80\%$) comes from U.S.-based Spanish-language reporting (7.2K articles), \footnote{Other major languages include: Portuguese (468), Vietnamese (403), French (343), and Polish (314).} suggesting that local bilingual outlets rely more heavily on translation and other automation.
+High non-English AI use is observed across many states (\autoref{fig:non_english_state_heatmap}).